Indian Super League: Sponsorship and revenues

 In 2014, Hero MotoCorp became the first title sponsor of the Indian Super League in a deal that would last through 2016.
 On 30 September 2014, a week before the first season, it was announced that Puma would be the official ball supplier of the Indian Super League.
-Nivia Sports later took on the role of official match ball sponsor for the 2018–19 season, providing the FIFA Pro certified Nivia Ashtang for use across all ten clubs.
-As of the 2024 season, Nivia Sports's Football Shastra 2.0 has been designated as the official match ball of the ISL, continuing their involvement in the league by supplying this new ball model for the next three years.
+Nivia Sports took on the role of match ball sponsor from 2018.
+As of the 2024 season, Nivia Sports's Football Shastra 2.0 has been designated as the official match ball, continuing their involvement in the league by supplying this model for the next three years.

 The competition relies heavily on a central sponsorship pool.
-League stakeholders, Star Sports, and IMG–Reliance, manage the central sponsorship pool and market the competition to potential investors and sponsors.
-Twenty percent of the money gained in the central sponsorship pool goes towards organizing the competition while the rest is divided among the teams.
-Despite successfully gaining a lot of money through central sponsorship in 2014, 100% of the revenues were used by the competition to improve infrastructure and facilities, which meant that the teams lost money during the first season.
-The next season saw a change, however, with the central sponsorship pool doubling to around 100 crore due to new competition–wide sponsorships with corporates such as Flipkart and DHL Express.
-Teams were also able to increase their intake in sponsorship in 2015 with shirt sponsorship deals worth double from the previous season and around nine advertisements allowed on team kits.
+League stakeholders manage it and market the competition to potential investors and sponsors.
+Twenty percent of the money gained in the central sponsorship pool goes towards organizing the competition, while the rest is divided among the clubs.
+Despite successfully gaining a lot of money through central sponsorship in 2014, 100% of the revenues were used to improve facilities.
+The next season saw a change, with the central sponsorship pool doubling to around 100 crore due to new competition–wide sponsorships with corporates such as Flipkart and DHL Express.
+Clubs were able to increase their intake with shirt sponsorship deals worth double from the previous season and around nine advertisements allowed.
 Teams in the league had also signed shirt manufacturing sponsorship deals with companies such as Adidas and Puma.

-For the 2016 season, it was projected that the competition would gain more sponsors compared to the previous season, especially since the competition would occur during the Indian festive periods.
-For kit sponsorships, each team is allowed to have six sponsorships on the kit, with teams like ATK regularly filling those spots.
+For the 2016 season, it was projected that the competition would gain more sponsors compared to the previous season, especially since it would occur during the Indian festive periods.
+For kit sponsorships, each club was allowed to have six.

-On 23 July 2017 it was announced that Hero MotoCorp would extend their deal as the title sponsor of the Indian Super League for another three years.
-The company would spend $25 million on the competition during those three years according to Nita Ambani, the league's chairperson.
+On 23 July 2017, it was announced that Hero MotoCorp would extend their deal as the title sponsor of the Indian Super League for another three years.
+The company would spend $25 million during three years according to Nita Ambani, the league's chairperson.

+On 9 June 2026, the AIFF accepted a club-led model to conduct the league for four seasons where each club would be paying ₹1.1 crore for a total of ₹15.4 crore per season.
+Former AIFF president, Praful Patel, and the sports minister, Mansukh Mandaviya, were present in the meeting.